top of page

 They, too, did not return from the sounds.

-On the third night, a light pierced the sky above us as if lightning had been stretched across the air above us and then snapped.
+On the third night, a light pierced the sky above us as if lightning had stretched across the air above us and then snapped.
 It brought a terrifying thunderclap.
 Two more came across the lane, like swift arrows that pulled the light.
 My younger sister Lecia awoke, murmuring.
 Mother came and huddled with us.

 A knock came from the front door.
 It was too late at night for a proper visit.
 Nicholas and Hubert from the blacksmith’s shop told us to gather food and to leave north for Anwyndshire.
-Then they left for the next cottage as quickly as they appeared.
+Then, they left for the next cottage as quickly as they appeared.

 Whilst we gathered our bread, dried meat, and fruit, I stole into Mother’s room and obtained from the bottom drawer of her dresser Grandfather’s dagger.
 Ranulf had made its leather sheath and belt for me.
-Mother forbade me to handle it, but nevertheless I often used it to play pringhold with the boys.
+Mother forbade me to handle it, but nevertheless, I often used it to play pringhold with the boys.
 They were rough at times, but only on the occasions when, to their embarrassment, I was victorious.

 “Where are we going?”
 Lecia asked.